Historic house museum

-A historic house museum is a house of historic significance that has been transformed into a museum.
+A historic house museum is a house of historic significance that is preserved as a museum.
 Historic furnishings may be displayed in a way that reflects their original placement and usage in a home.
 Historic house museums are held to a variety of standards, including those of the International Council of Museums.
 Houses are transformed into museums for a number of different reasons.
 For example, the homes of famous writers are frequently turned into writer's home museums to support literary tourism.

 About

 Historic house museums are sometimes known as a "memory museum", which is a term used to suggest that the museum contains a collection of the traces of memory of the people who once lived there.
 It is often made up of the inhabitants' belongings and objects – this approach is mostly concerned with authenticity.
 Some museums are organised around the person who lived there or the social role the house had.
 Other historic house museums may be partially or completely reconstructed in order to tell the story of a particular area, social-class or historical period.
 The "narrative" of the people who lived there guides this approach, and dictates the manner in which it is completed.
+Another alternative approach, deployed by nonprofit organization House Museum, includes contemporary art integration, where artists are invited to respond to the physical and conceptual history of a site, thus injecting contemporary perspectives and value into historic places.
 In each kind of museum, visitors learn about the previous inhabitants through an explanation and exploration of social history.